 The detailed questionnaire (a workbook, really) is a valuable tool that helps clarify priorities, goals and vision.
 The questionnaire provides me with a glimpse into issues prior to my arrival on a client’s doorstep, saving time and therefore money.
 For larger, more comprehensive projects, the questionnaire is a building block of our design foundation.

 If a client is simply interested in some fresh ideas then the consultation is straightforward: I verbally provide an assessment of the issues and provide them with feedback.
 In 90 minutes we can select up to 5 paint colors (2-3 rooms), plot an optimal furniture layout, discuss the fundamentals of a kitchen design or develop a realistic budget for a bathroom renovation.

 Most of my consultations, however, are to discuss the scope of work for a larger project, such as furnishing a living room or renovating a kitchen.
-In those instances the initial consultation is STEP ONE in our 13-Step Design Delivey Process.
+In those instances, the initial consultation is STEP ONE in our 13-Step Design Delivery Process.
 If you’re interested in hearing more about our linear, 13-step process, or the services we provide, book a complimentary introductory chat HERE.